 eBay has changed this document before.

-"You will indemnify and hold us (and our parent, subsidiaries, affiliates, directors, officers, agents, employees, co-branders, and suppliers) harmless from any claim or demand, including legal fees, made by any third party due to or arising out of your breach of this User Agreement, your improper use of eBay's Services, or your violation of any law or the rights of a third party.— Excerpt from eBay's eBay User Agreement
+"You will indemnify and hold us (including our parent companies, subsidiaries, affiliates, officers, directors, employees and agents) harmless from any claim or demand, including reasonable legal fees, made by any third party due to or arising out of your breach of this User Agreement, your improper use of our Services, your violation of any law or the rights of a third party, or your use or activation of the eBay Authenticate service.— Excerpt from eBay's eBay User Agreement

 Full compliance analysis